 You may decide that a clear front page works best for you where your cover page can be seen.

-Right now you have got a pretty good idea as to what will be included into your family history book.
+Right now you have got a pretty good idea as to what will be included in your family history book.

 I have given plenty of advice on how to structure your book and what you can include in it, (if you wish).